(Revised October 2012)

 9. The number of credits earned by the student will be proportionate to the amount of time the student is required to spend on the work of the externship, not including time the student spends conferencing with the faculty supervisor or commuting.
 The time allocated to the externship should normally be spent at the host agency.
 The following are approved credit allocations:

-- 6 credits over two semesters for 10 hours a week during each of the 14-week semesters
+- 6 credits over two semesters for 140 hours during each of the 13-week semesters

 10. Externship credits will be awarded on an Honors, Pass, or Fail basis.
 The student’s grade should be determined by the supervising attorney at the host organization in consultation with the faculty member.